 How to apply for student loan refinancing

-Applying for student loan refinancing is typically less complicated than applying for a student loan, but a bit more involved than getting another type of personal loan.
+Applying for student loan refinancing is typically less complicated than applying for a student loan, but a bit more involved than getting a personal loan.
 Many lenders require you to have steady income or employment, good or excellent credit and a few years of credit history.
 And as we mentioned earlier, many also allow you to apply with a cosigner to help you qualify for a better rate.

 You and your cosigner can usually apply online by filling out a simple application that often doesn’t take more than a few minutes.
 Often the most time consuming part is getting your documents together and waiting for your lender to reach out to your servicers.
 It can take as long as a month or two total to refinance your student loans.